FOR NEW MEXICO STATE UNIVERSITY (NMSU) ENGINEERING STUDENTS ONLY

 SCHOLARSHIP DEADLINE: APPLICATION IS CLOSED

 The S-STEM Project provides financial support to academically talented engineering students who demonstrate financial need (according to S-STEM guidelines), improving their educational experience through activities that promote academic and professional excellence and workforce preparedness.
-With funding by the National Science Foundation (NSF) Scholarships in Science, Technology, Engineering, and Mathematics (S-STEM) Program, the NMSU College of Engineering is recruiting engineering students for Spring 2017.
+With funding by the National Science Foundation (NSF) Scholarships in Science, Technology, Engineering, and Mathematics (S-STEM) Program, the NMSU College of Engineering is recruiting engineering students for Fall 2017.

 To participate in the S-STEM Project, a student must meet the following eligibility requirements (revised eligibility criteria):

-- Completion of introductory chemistry course (CHEM 111, CHEM 115, or CHEM 110), Introduction to Engineering (ENGR 100) or equilavent course for major, and math through Algebra II (Math 121) with a grade of C or better in each course
+- Completion of introductory chemistry course (CHEM 111, CHEM 115, or CHEM 110), Introduction to Engineering (ENGR 100) or equivalent course for major, and math through Algebra II (Math 121) with a grade of C or better in each course

 - Scheduled to be enrolled in 15 credit hours